AEHO/traintool/README.md

 traintool
 =========

-Web tool to create, manage and share yours gym trains.
+Web tool to create, manage and share yours workouts.